Accounting for multiplicity in machine learning benchmark performance: Real world examples

-It can be argued that the new SOTA candidate is at risk of being a optimistic estimate, since the competition observations are from only one test sample.
-The upper bound of the 95\% CI can mitigate such a risk, and the competition sample estimates are cropped to fit that criterion.
-The CI is calculated by bootstrapping, as described above.
-The results are shown in Table~\ref{tab:obesity}.
+It can be argued that the new SOTA candidate is at risk of being an optimistic estimate, since the challenge observations are from only one test sample.
+The upper bound of the 95\% CI can mitigate such a risk, and the challenge sample estimates are shrunk to fit that criterion.
+The results are shown in row 4 in Table~\ref{tab:obesity}.

-Table~\ref{tab:obesity} demonstrates that taking the effect of multiplicity into account changes how results are perceived dramatically.
-The new SOTA value is $0.9062$, and even though its reduction from best performance is only about $0.005$, the effect it has on who we consider performing at SOTA-level is dramatic: around one third of the classifiers have sample performance above the new SOTA.
+Table~\ref{tab:obesity} demonstrates that taking the effect of multiplicity into account changes how results are perceived.
+The new SOTA value is $0.9070$, and even though its reduction from best performance is less than $0.005$, the effect it has on who we consider performing at SOTA-level is dramatic: around a quarter of the classifiers have sample performance above the new SOTA.
 The more conservative approach using the upper bound of the 95\% CI to estimate SOTA gives an even more dramatic result, and either way the impact is substantial.